-Prerequisite: BIO101 or high school Biology and Chemistry with a grade of "C" or better
+Prerequisite: High school biology and chemistry with a "C" or better and ENG095 and MTH080 or MTH085

-BIO201 General Biology I 4 Cr.
-Hrs.
+BIO201 General Biology I

 The course is designed for students pursuing various disciplines of science, especially biology and allied health-related majors.
 The first course in a two-semester sequence.
 Successful completion of this course is a pre-requisite to BIO 202 (General Biology II).
 Major topics covered include: the scientific method; basic chemistry, especially as it relates to biochemistry; cell structure and function, including the cell cycle and photosynthesis; genetics, including DNA structure and function; and evolution and natural selection.
 Transfer Assurance Guide (TAG) approved effective summer 2009 (OSC003 - General Biology I).